Webdev-DavidM/udacity-react-myreads/README.md

-This is a book organising application.
+This is a book organising application created in react.

 To run,